upenn-libraries/sdbmss/README.md

 Deploying to the Staging (Dev VM) Server
 ----------------------------------------

-Note: we use 'staging' and the 'dev VM' to refer to the same machine and environment.
-We use 'development' to refer to local development environments.
+Note: 'staging' aka 'dev VM' refers to the virtual machine provided by Libraries IT for the exclusive purpose of SDBM development.
+We use the term 'development' to refer to local development environments.

 We use capistrano to automate updating the staging server with the latest code, restarting the unicorn server, and recreating the